-Most listings are in the $50's per square foot per year.
-The Northwest San Francisco region is experiencing a a rise in rates.
-In the last 3 months, the median rate rose $3 per sqft per year.
-That's a 5% rise in rent.
+Most listings are in the $60's per square foot per year.
+The Northwest San Francisco region is going through a decline in rates.
+In the last 3 months, the median rate decreased $76 per sqft per year.
+That's a 54% decline in rent.

-Compared to the rest of the Bay Area market, the Northwest San Francisco submarket has greater rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Bay Area market, the Northwest San Francisco submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 45 listings have been made available, so you'll want to check back regularly for new listings.
-About 11% of the available space in the Northwest San Francisco are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 38 listings have come on the market, which means leases are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 39% of the available space in the Northwest San Francisco are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,940 sqft.
-Most buildings in this area are approximately 2 floors.
-Most buildings in this market were built in 1917 and are Class B.
+The standard measurement for office space in this area is around 1,530 sqft.
+Most buildings in this market are approximately 2 stories.
+Most buildings in this area were built in 1917 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this area.
 Commute by walking is the most popular way to get to work amongst Northwest San Francisco folk.
 Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.